An exhibition showing the development of money through the ages opens in Dublin.

 Colm Larkin of the European Commission gives an outline of what the exhibition has to offer.
 Entry to the exhibition is free.

-An RTÉ News report by David McCullagh broadcast on 23 December 1996.
+An RTÉ News report broadcast on 23 December 1996.
+The reporter is David McCullagh.